 Due to the application of the classification, presentation and measurement requirements of IFRS 5 to the business segments in the 2019 Consolidated Financial Statement, the comparative figures in the income statement for the previous period were restated.
 Further explanations are provided in notes (6 and 8.17).

 (5) Company Acquisitions

-100 percent of the shares in Katharina Liebig und Horst Winkler Automatengesellschaft mbH (renamed ADMIRAL Spielhalle Wolfsburg GmbH) in Germany were acquired on April 10, 2019.
+burg GmbH) in Germany were acquired on April 10, 2019.
 The acquired company operates a slot arcade in Lower Saxony.